aconley/datasciencecoursera/GetData/Project/README.md

     create.and.write.tidy()
     tidy <- read.csv("tidy_accel.csv", header=TRUE)

-As a result of these commands, a comma separated file "tidy_accel.csv" will be created in the current working directory.
+As a result of these commands, a tab separated file "tidy_accel.txt" will be created in the current working directory.
 For a description of the tidy data set, as well as where it can be obtained, see `CodeBook.md` in this repository.